hermannm/set/README.md

 # set

-A small Go package that provides a generic Set data structure, an unordered collection of unique elements.
+A Go package that provides generic Set data structures (collections of unique elements).
+It implements a `HashSet`, an `ArraySet` and a `DynamicSet`, with a common interface between them.

 Run `go get hermannm.dev/set` to add it to your project!